 Chapter 6: Using solution-focused coaching with learners

-Chapter 7: Reflective practice
+Chapter 7: Reflective practice and professional development

 Chapter 8: Measuring impact